unknown

 I remember from my childhood, when I was studying in the fourth grade, my teacher used to teach us the Qur'an along with its Urdu translation.
 We studied the necessary interpretation and the Arabic grammar.
 After about three years of study, I was able to recite on my own the first few parts of the Qur'an while understanding its meaning in the Urdu language.
 Whenever the Imam recited Verses from those parts in the congregational prayers at the mosque, I easily understood the meaning of the Verses.
 I felt great joy at being able to understand the recitation of the Imam.

 All the present English translations of the meanings of the Qur’an are idiomatic.
 Such translations are not designed to help the reader learn the meanings of each Arabic word.
-Therefore, the readers and reciters simply proceed forward without 'knowledge of the Arabic vocabulary used in the Verses.
-But when one knows the Meanings of each Arabic word of the Verse, then whether he himself recites the Qur’an, or listens to some other's recitation, he gets the pleasure of understanding it.
+Therefore, the readers and reciters simply proceed forward without knowledge of the Arabic vocabulary used in the Verses.
+But when one knows the Meanings of each Arabic word of the Verse, then whether he himself recites the Qur’an or listens to someone else's recitation, he gets the pleasure of understanding it.

 The real marvel of the Qur'an comes with its understanding.
 The Qur'an itself emphasizes this point: "And indeed, We have made the Qur'an easy to understand and remember; then is there any that will remember?"
 (Surat Al-Qamar, 54:40)